List of awards and nominations received by Doctor Doctor

 Doctor Doctor is an Australian drama series that premiered on Nine Network on 16 September 2016.
 It is known internationally as The Heart Guy.

 The series, including its cast, have been nominated for several awards including the AACTA Awards, the Casting Guild of Australia, the Screen Producers Australia, and multiple nominations at the Logie Awards.
-As of 2021, it has not been the recipient of any awards.
+Despite multiple nominations, the series has not been the recipient of any awards.
+The series itself has been nominated for eleven awards, while Rodger Corser has been nominated for ten awards.
+In addition, Corser's character was honoured as part of an official list consisting of the 100 Greatest Australian TV Characters, published by TV Week.